drcount-root/ReactJS-Concepts/Hooks/1-useState/README.md

+# useState() hook

+### A React hook that we use to adds state to functional components.
+It is an alternative to writing a class-based component with a state object and lifecycle methods.

 ### setState() method of useState() is asynchronous

 `useState()` is an asynchronous hook, it will wait for the component to finish its cycle, re-render, and then it will update the state.